-See how Surrey protects natural areas and the environment from the harmful effects of development.
+See how Surrey protects natural areas and the environment.

 Policies and regulations with respect to environmentally sensitive development are contained in City plans and bylaws as well as in provincial and federal acts.